PLEEROCK/microframework-event-dispatcher.ts/README.md

             .bootstrap()
             .then(result => console.log('Module is running.
 Subscribers can be used now')) .catch(error => console.error('Error: ', error));
     ```

+3. ES6 features are used, so you may want to install [es6-shim](https://github.com/paulmillr/es6-shim) too:

+    `npm install es6-shim --save`

+    you may need to `require("es6-shim");` in your app.

-3. Now you can use [event-dispatcher.ts](https://github.com/PLEEROCK/event-dispatcher.ts) module in your microframework.
+4. Now you can use [event-dispatcher.ts](https://github.com/pleerock/event-dispatcher.ts) module in your microframework.

 ## Todos